mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/introduction-main.md

 ## In This Section

-An overview of [DataGate Component Suite](datagate-component-suite-overview.html) and how to [access the DCS Assembly](accessing_the-dcs-assembly.html).
+An overview of [DataGate Component Suite](datagate-component-suite-overview.html) and how to [access the DG Assembly](accessing_the-dcs-assembly.html).

 ## See Also